Venice leaves no one indifferent with its beautiful islands, its iconic bridges and its representative monuments.

 The Ducal Palace has facades dating from 1309-1424, designed by Giovanni and Bartolomeo Buon.
-The palace, first built in the ninth century, rebuilt several times, and completed in the Renaissance, is part of that great urban planning project that took place in the Italian Renaissance.
+The palace, first built in the 9th century, several times rebuilt, and completed in the Renaissance, is part of that great urban planning project that took place in the Italian Renaissance.

-Be sure to step back and admire the facade, but don't overlook the individual columns, the beautiful carved capitals of the building, the sculptures that decorate the facades overlooking the Grand Canal and the Piazzetta, and the interior of the Palazzo Ducale.
-In addition, and as a reminder of the palace's grim past, you will find two columns (the ninth and the 10th) made of red marble, between which death sentences were pronounced.
+Be sure to step back and admire the facade, but do not overlook the individual columns, the beautiful carved capitals of the building, the sculptures that decorate the facades overlooking the Grand Canal and the Piazzetta, and the interior of the Palazzo Ducale.
+In addition, and as a reminder of the gloomy past of the palace, you will find two columns (the ninth and the 10th) made of red marble, between which death sentences were pronounced.